Everything you need to know about actor headshots, all in one place.

 If you don't like something but someone tells you to wear it, you won't look confident in your shots and you'll probably feel awkward, so always start by choosing things you LOVE.

-For an in-depth, detailed guide on what colors and clothing work best, click here.
+For an in-depth, detailed guide on what colors and clothing work best for actor headshots, click here.

 If you don't like something but someone tells you to wear it, you won't look confident in your shots and you'll probably feel awkward, so always start by choosing things you LOVE.

-You don't need to worry about your pants or shoes since they won't be in the frame, but for your shirt, subtle textures are OK, but they need to be minimal.
+- You don't need to worry about your pants or shoes since they won't be in the frame, but for your shirt, subtle textures are OK (though they need to be minimal).

-Be sure your clothing aligns with the character and "brand" you're going for (more on "brand" soon).
+- Be sure your clothing aligns with the Types you're going for.
 For instance, if you're thinking of doing one business look and one gangster look, bring a professional suit and tie for the business look and a leather jacket and black t-shirt for the gangster look.

-For an in-depth, detailed guide on what colors and clothing work best, click here.
+For an in-depth, detailed guide on what colors and clothing work best for actor headshots, click here.

 What About Hair and Makeup?